ttlion/sdtDBN/README.md

 ## Example 1: Learning an sdtDBN with dynamic and static attributes
 [ex1]: #example-1-learning-an-sdtdbn-with-dynamic-and-static-attributes

-This example focuses on the learning component of the program, introducing how to learn a DBN also with static attributes (original tDBN framework only learned networks with dynamic attributes).
+This example focuses on the learning component of the program, showing how to learn a DBN also with static attributes (original tDBN framework only learned networks with dynamic attributes).

 The files used for this example are the following: